aawsolutions/bslcks/README.markdown

 __System__

  * Generate Username/Passwords
- * FIx the Mailbox assignments so that more than one person per household has a mailbox assignment (church windows problem)
  * Site Search
- * Edit logo to include mission statement on homepage
  * Date-based navigation for news in left block
  * Liturgi-Cal (church year detection and banner for homepage)
  * api keys tag for the base template (allow jquery on non-core apps templates)